matthew-tait/matthew-tait/Readme.md

 I love application as well as theory and would love to find a way to connect with people who like think/talk about these sort of things.
 I have realised the need for connections and collaboration.

-Hopefully to find someone or a group of people who would be interested in researching/implementing/commercialising ideas related to this area.
+I am hoping to find someone or a group of people who would be interested in researching/implementing/commercialising ideas related to this area.
 I have some initial use cases to orientate around initially.

-I'll might commit things here and there but I am in the very early stages which largely consists of pen and paper notebooks and just beginning to try and produce a formal system that uses rudimentary reasoning patterns to reason within in toy problem domains.
+I'll commit things here and there as they come up but I am in the very early stages which largely consists of pen and paper notebooks and just beginning to try and produce a formal system that uses rudimentary reasoning patterns to reason within toy problem domains.

-If you feel like these sort of problems give you wild eyes and your hearts race with excitement or are just interested in fucking shit up please reach out on computationreasoning@gmail.com
+If these sort of problems give you wild eyes and make your heart race with excitement please reach out on computationreasoning@gmail.com

-I am especially interested to hear from people who communicate in the form of Haiku (albeit poor!).
+I am especially interested to hear from people who communicate in the form of Haiku (albeit poorly written!).

 ---------